collabnix/cherrybot/content/en/docs/Getting started/gps/_index.md

 ## Intent

-How to connect GPS to Raspberry Pi or Arduino and fetch the latitude and longitude values
+How to connect GPS to Raspberry Pi or Arduino, fetch the latitude and longitude values and plot it over Google Map

 ## Hardware